LeunensMichiel/lowatter/src/markdown/pages/landing.md

       the professional field.
 In first instance, we want to provide case-specific knowledge about **disinfection and energy savings** through consultancy.
 In addition, we also advise on the design and monitoring of hot water installations.
-Furthermore, we can carry out more specific R&D with our Legionella test setup.
+Moreover, we can carry out more specific R&D with our Legionella test setup.
     image: photo-by-chandler-cruttenden-on-unsplash_v2.jpg
     lang: en
   - title: Hoe doen we dit?